Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: Sustainability of AI

-{\bf Sustainable AI:} The definition of Sustainable AI that we adhere to considers all the three facets of sustainability, i.e., economic, environmental, and social.
-This definition is from~\citet{van2021sustainable}, where the author explains that Sustainable AI is about {\em ``how to develop AI that is compatible with sustaining environmental resources for current and future generations; economic models for societies; and societal values that are fundamental to a given society."}
+Sustainable AI is defined in~\citet{van2021sustainable} to concern {\em ``how to develop AI that is compatible with sustaining environmental resources for current and future generations; economic models for societies; and societal values that are fundamental to a given society."} We closely adhere to this notion in this work and discuss the interaction between AI and the three facets of sustainability (environmental, economic, and social).
+Anchoring these aspects of sustainability and AI is important to advance the position held in this work.

-This is to contrast with the looser use of the term Sustainable AI in the literature, which can conflate energy efficiency with carbon efficiency, carbon efficiency with environmental sustainability, and environmentally sustainable AI to Sustainable AI as pointed out by~\citet{wright2023efficiency}.

-{\bf Climate awareness:} By this, we will mean the recognition, understanding, and integration of climate impact considerations of AI development and deployment.
-This awareness enables practitioners to optimize the energy efficiency, carbon footprint, and other broader environmental impacts of AI.
-The class of methods which result from this can be grouped into the {\em Green AI} quadrant in \autoref{fig:caraml}.

-{\bf Resource awareness:} By this, we focus on the effort to bridge the AI divide by making it more accessible~\cite{un2024aidivide}.
-The recognition here is not only of the resource consumption of AI models, but also of the resource availability of the people who develop and use AI solutions.
-The class of methods that promote {\em Inclusive AI} either by arguing for more accessibility and democratization in the top-left quadrant in \autoref{fig:caraml} are examples of resource awareness.

-An overview of current developments within AI research are mapped using the axes of climate awareness and resource awareness in Figure~\ref{fig:caraml}.
+\paragraph{Environmental Sustainability.} The growing computational demand to develop and deploy frontier AI has led to a proportional increase in the energy consumption~\cite{strubell2019energy}.
+As global energy production is still one of the largest greenhouse gas (GHG) emitters~\citep{bruckner2014energy}, the operational carbon emissions of AI has also been increasing ~\citep{anthony2020carbontracker,henderson2020towards,selvan2022carbon,luccioni2023BLOOM}.
+Furthermore, the manufacturing of specialised hardware required to develop AI models~\cite{falk2026computation}, construction of the building infrastructure that houses datacenters, the water required to cool them~\cite{li2023making}, and the electronic waste generated due to these electronics~\cite{wang2024waste} are adversely impacting the {\em environmental sustainability} of AI methods~\citep{li2023making,wright2023efficiency,ssdcarbon}. \looseness=-1

+\paragraph{Economic Sustainability.} The rapid expansion of AI technologies has raised pressing questions about their long-term economic viability~\cite{nyt2024ai}.
+In particular, training and deploying large-scale AI models demands immense financial investments---not just in compute infrastructure, but also in expensive data, skilled labour~\cite{wilson2026hyper}, and continuous maintenance.
+These costs have led to an increasing consolidation of AI capabilities within a handful of corporations and nations with the capital to sustain such operations.
+Hence, the economic benefits of AI, such as productivity gains, new market opportunities, and automation, are disproportionately captured by entities that already possess significant resources, thus potentially exacerbating global economic inequality~\cite{hao2022artificial,wilson2026hyper}.
+This disparity is amplified in historically disadvantaged countries~\cite{salami2024artificial,arora2023risk}.
+This is captured in Figure~\ref{fig:top500} which shows the geographic distribution of the publicly known top 500 super-computers; we observe that the African continent is largely unrepresented.